IaaS, PaaS, SaaS: the differences between cloud models & examples

 • simple scaling that follows the company’s growth.

-IaaS is the resource base for the company’s services.
-IaaS providers offer less services than in the other models.
-Depending on the company’s needs, this could be a benefit.
-If you have your own strategy when it comes to developing IT solutions, this model will give you the greatest freedom to implement it.
+IaaS is the resource base for a company’s services.
+The product that IaaS providers offer is a set of computing resources and the tools to manage them.
 IaaS is used to deploy individual apps, as well as the company’s entire stack of IT instruments: ERP systems, terminal servers, remote offices, data bases etc.

-IaaS administration and monitoring is carried out through a virtual interface.
+IaaS management and monitoring is carried out through a virtual interface.
 It allows you to adjust the configuration, add software and additional services offered by the provider.

 If a project requires additional resources, all you have to do is add them in the dashboard.
 For example, you can expand the storage or choose another CPU & RAM combination.
 If the company is not using all cloud resources, it is just as simple to turn off the ones you don’t need and pay less.
 All maintenance and support costs are the responsibility of the provider.
 The company does not need to set up its own data center, pay for electricity or cooling systems etc. This way, IaaS rental allows clients to spend less money and time on IT.